divers are in such a hurry to collect c-cards and to buy fancy dive

 "If" we are telling it like it is, and we are, leadership level divers have little to brag about when it comes to buoyancy skills and veteran non leadership divers believe that because of their number of dives and years of diving they have accumulated buoyancy skills that are “good enough”.
 What sort of example do these divers offer to a novice?

-The question now becomes; what defines you as a diver, toys, ego or skills?
+The question now is: what defines you as a diver, toys, ego or skills?

-IF you are one of the few who believe the answer should be skills..... try this!
+IF you are one of the very few who believe the answer should be skills..... try this!

 1. Identify Buoyancy Control as your goal.